amarula/dyndesign/docs/class_builder.md

     if the corresponding Option is NOT selected.<br/><br/>

 - **add_components_after_method**: bool (*Optional*)
-    Whether to add the component before or after the injection method.
-The default value is **False**. <br/><br/>
+    Whether to add the component before or after the execution of the injection method.
+The default value is **False**, which means that the component will be injected before executing the injection method. <br/><br/>

 - **injection_method**: str (*Optional*)
     The method into which the component is to be injected.
 By default, components are injected in the constructor **\_\_init\_\_**. <br/><br/>

 - **init_args_keep_first**: int (*Optional*)
-    By default, arguments to be passed to the constructor of the component are adapted from the arguments of the injection method, in a manner similar to that described for [mergeclass
+    By default, arguments to be passed to the component constructor are adapted from the arguments of the injection method, as described in the [Argument Adaptation](#argument-adaptation) section.
-    constructors](../dynamic_class_design#constructors).
 If certain or all of the positional arguments from the injection method need to be excluded from those passed to the constructor of the component, this parameter can be utilized to specify how many positional parameters passed to the injection method are to be retained.
 If no positional parameter of the injection method is needed to initialize the component, `init_args_keep_first` must be set to zero.
     <br/><br/>